VATSIM-UK/UK-Sector-File/Contributing.md

 * Fork the project into your personal space on GitLab.com
 * Create a new branch (with the name issue-<issue_number>, replacing issue_number with the issue number you're resolving)
 * Commit your changes
- * When writing commit messages, consider closing your issues via the commit message (by starting the message with "fix #22" or "fixes #22" and then your description.
+ * When writing commit messages, consider closing your issues via the commit message (by including "fix #22" or "fixes #22", for example ).
   * The issues will be referenced in the first instance and then closed once the MR is accepted.
 * **Add your changes to the CHANGELOG.md file**
 * Push the commit(s) to your fork
-* Submit a merge request (MR) to the development branch
+* Submit a merge request (MR) to the master branch
 * The MR title should describe the change that has been made
 * The MR description should confirm what changes have been made, how you know they're correct (with references)
- * Please include any relevant screenshots to prove the changes work.
+ * Please include any relevant screenshots to prove the changes work - this is particu
 * Ensure you link any relevant issues in the merge request (you can type hash and the issue ID, eg #275).
 Comment on those issues linking back to the MR (you can reference MRs using the format !<MR_ID> for example !22).
 * Be prepared to answer any questions about your MR when it is reviewed for acceptance

 **If you are actively working on a large change** consider creating the MR early but prefixing it with [WIP] as this will prevent it from being accepted *but* let other people know you're working on that issue.

 **Please** keep your changes in a single MR as small as possible (relating to one issue) as this makes it easier to review and accept.
-Large MRs with a small error will prevent the entire MR being accepted (and could potentially miss the airac release date).
+Large MRs with a small error will prevent the entire MR being accepted (and could potentially miss the airac/sector release date).

 # Expectations
 As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting merge requests or patches, and other activities.